eggheadio/eggheadio-course-notes/real-time-data-with-graphql-subscriptions/notes/04-graphql-write-an-authenticated-graphql-query-in-a-react-app-with-urql.md

 ## Authentication

-The last thing we need to implement in order to fetch data from our services is authentication. `Onegraph` provides a package called [onegraph-auth](https://www.onegraph.com/docs/) that we can import into our project.
+The last thing we need to implement in order to fetch data from our services is authentication. `OneGraph` provides a package called [onegraph-auth](https://www.onegraph.com/docs/) that we can import into our project.

 ```bash
 yarn add onegraph-auth